knguyen88/coderchat/README.md

 * [x] User can login using an email and password.
 * [7] After logging in, the user is taken to a page that has a list of incoming messages, sorted in descending chronological order (newest messages at top), a "new message" link, an "add friends" link, and a "sent messages" link.
 * [7] Unread messages should be **bold** or something similar in the list of messages.
-* [6] Clicking the "add friends" link takes the user to a page with all users listed, with a link to "add user to friends list".
+* [x] Clicking the "add friends" link takes the user to a page with all users listed, with a link to "add user to friends list".
 * [6] Clicking on "new message" takes the user to a page where they can write a new mesasge.
 The recipient field should be a dropdown, where the options are names from the user's friends.
 * [6] Clicking on "sent messages" takes the user to a page listing messages they have sent.
 Each message should display at what time it was read by the recipient, or "unread".
 The user cannot read the contents of the messages.
 * [7] User can read a message's content only once.
 Once the message has been read, the user will see a page indicating the message has already been read.